tarr11/dripper/README.md

 end
 ```

 Notice in this case, we will only send 1 inactive message, ever.
+Also this one would require a rake task , as the user would not be triggering it (since they are inactive)  Alternatively you could have a rake task that sets inactive_at.

 If you want to send more than one, you should create a new model that corresponds to the mailer.
 Run a rake task that populates this model.

 This may sounds like a pain, but things will be cleaner and you will be able to control what gets sent when.
 You'll also get the benefit of seeing your inactive users in a nice queryable format.